Acoma Pueblo: Government

-Historically Acoma was governed a cacique and war captain, who would served until their deaths.
+Historically Acoma was governed by a cacique and war captain, who would serve until their deaths.
 Both individuals maintained strong religious connections to their work, representing the theocracy of Acoma governance.
 The Spanish imposed a group to oversee the Pueblo, but their power was not taken seriously by the Acoma.
 The Spanish group would work with external situations and comprised a governor, two lieutenant governors, and a council.
 The Acoma also participated in the All Indian Pueblo Council, which started in 1598, arose again in the 20th century, and is active today.

-The Acoma control approximately 500000 acres of their traditional land.
-Mesas, valleys, hills, and arroyos dot the landscape that averages about 7000 ft in altitude, with about 10 in of rain each year.
-Since 1977, the Acoma have increased their domain through several land purchases.
-On the reservation, only tribal citizens may own land and almost all enrolled members live on the property.
 The cacique is still active in the community and is from the Antelope clan.
 The cacique appoints tribal council members, staff, and the governor.

 In 2011, Acoma Pueblo and the Pueblo of Santa Clara were victims of heavy flooding.
 New Mexico supplied more than $1 million to fund emergency preparedness and damage repair for victims, and Governor Susana Martinez requested additional funding from the Federal Emergency Management Agency.